Comparisons of the MINOS Near and Far Detector Readout Systems at a Test Beam: Event Selection

 \section{Event Selection}

 The readout system comparison required separation of specific particle types and single-particle interactions in CalDet.
 Cuts to achieve this were developed and are presented here.
 Positron and muon samples were chosen because they are efficiently identified with high purity and their energy loss mechanisms are well understood.
-When passing through iron at GeV-scale energies the positrons form a dense electromagnetic shower, which makes them ideal candidates for probing the full dynamic range of energy depositions expected for neutrino interactions in MINOS.
+When passing through iron at GeV-scale energies the positrons form a dense electromagnetic shower, which makes them ideal candidates for probing the full range of energy depositions expected for neutrino interactions in MINOS\@.
 The muons were used to probe some of the systematic errors of the calibration, their energy loss was close to minimum ionising and considerably more uniform through the detector than positrons.

 Strict timing cuts were made to ensure that only events with single particle interactions were selected, and that events with multiple overlapping events from the test beam were rejected.
 This was done since rate of events at the FD is so low (about 1~Hz of cosmic ray muons) there is little to be gained from comparing the response for multiple overlapping particle interactions occurring at the same time (``pile-up'' events).
-Further timing cuts were made to ensure that the single particle interactions were measured by both systems, since the length of time the two systems were enabled was different.
+These timing cuts removed between 10\,-\,25\% of events depending on the beam conditions.
+The events removed were studied and had timing distributions with distinct peaks, consistent with more than one particle interaction.
+After these timing cuts: the Cherenkov counter registered a hit consistent with two simultaneous positrons in 1\% of events; and a 20 plane cut on event length removed less than 0.1\% of events in the positron sample.
+After applying all the cuts, a cross check based on the energy of the event was performed: less than 0.1\% (0.5\%) of the selected events had an energy consistent with two simultaneous beam particles in the positron (muon) samples.
+Pile-up at this level had a completely negligible affect on the analysis.
+In addition, further timing cuts were made to ensure that the single particle interactions were measured fully by both readout systems, since the length of time the two systems were enabled was different.

-Positrons were selected by demanding the following: a TOF consistent with their velocity; a Cherenkov counter hit compatible with a single positron; coincidence in time of the TOF trigger and Cherenkov counter; and energy depositions only in the first 20 planes (to further reduce the number of pile-up events, specifically the case where an electron arrives in coincidence with a longer muon or pion).
+Positrons were selected by demanding the following: a TOF consistent with their velocity; a Cherenkov counter hit compatible with a single positron; coincidence in time of the TOF trigger and Cherenkov counter; and energy depositions only in the first 20 planes (to further reduce the number of pile-up events, specifically the case where an positron arrives in coincidence with a longer muon or pion).
+Contamination of the positron sample from pions that caused a Cherenkov counter hit was less than 1\% across all energies~\cite{ref:Trish} and had a negligible effect on the analysis.